Julienbeaulieu/julienbeaulieu.github.io/_posts/2019-09-25-comprehensive-project-based-data-science-curriculum.md

 - There is a large number of high quality resources that exist online.
 This curriculum includes a lot of courses from top universities (MIT, Stanford, University of San Francisco) as well as MOOCs that have been taken by millions of students.
 - Flexibility: if I find a job during this process, I can easily switch to working full time, and continue studying part time.
 I can also study what I find most interesting.
 - I already have a Master's degree, even if it is in a unrelated field, and 8 years of experience working at various companies.
-Because of this, I feel that the self-taugh path is more efficient for me.
+Because of this, I feel that the self-taught path is more efficient for me.
-- I am a self-starter and have been learning in an auto didact way all of my life.
+- I am a self-starter and have been learning in an auto didactic way all of my life.
 I know that this is a path that I can complete and succeed in.

 **My objectives with this coursework**
 - Have real world practical projects that I am passionate about that I can demonstrate to future employers.
 - Develop a strong knowledge base in math - this includes Linear algebra, calculus, statistics and probability theory.
-- Become a good developper that can program with strong software engineer and computer science foundations.
+- Become a good developer that can program with strong software engineer and computer science foundations.
 - Be able to read scientific papers at the end of this curriculum and apply / redo the experiments on my own.
-- Share my learnings through technical writing and be active in the community.
+- Share what I've learned through technical writing and be active in the community.

 **Organization**.
 The curriculum is designed as follows:
 - *Math and Programming Primer*: Get up to speed with the math and programming required for data science.
 - *Core Data Science*: Corresponds roughly to a first year of master's degree in data science if we include some of the material in Core Math.
 - *Core Math*: Learn the math needed to understand data science at a deep and theoretical level.
 - *Data Engineering Basics*: Not many university programs teach this but I think it is an essential topic to know in order to be operational in a work environment.
 - *Advanced Data Science*: Corresponds roughly to second year master's classes if we include some of the material in Math Foundations.
-Since I haven't started this section yet, it is incomplete, but the courses you will see are ones that have had the highest regards by the oneline community.
+Since I haven't started this section yet, it is incomplete, but the courses you will see are ones that have had the highest regards by the online community.
-- *Projects*: Personal projects I have understaken to display my knowledge.
+- *Projects*: Personal projects I have undertaken to display my knowledge.

 ## Curriculum